-The Berenberg Global Focus Fund (the "Fund") is a legally dependent pooled investment fund ("fonds commun de placement" (FCP)) established under the law of the Grand Duchy of Luxembourg for an indefinite period and subject to Part I of the Luxembourg Law of 17 December 2010 on undertakings for collective investment ("Law of 2010") and Directive 2009/65/EC of the European Parliament and of the Council of 13 July 2009 on the coordination of laws, regulations and administrative provisions relating to undertakings for collective investment in transferable securities.
+The Berenberg European Small Cap (the "Fund") is a legally dependent pooled investment fund ("fonds commun de placement" (FCP)) established under the law of the Grand Duchy of Luxembourg for an indefinite period and subject to Part I of the Luxembourg Law of 17 December 2010 on undertakings for collective investment ("Law of 2010") and Directive 2009/65/EC of the European Parliament and of the Council of 13 July 2009 on the coordination of laws, regulations and administrative provisions relating to undertakings for collective investment in transferable securities.

-The Fund's investment objective is to achieve appropriate and steady growth.
-The financial year begins on 1 January and ends on 31 December.
+The financial year begins on 1 January and ends on 31 December of each year.
+The purpose of the Berenberg European Small Cap is to generate the highest possible capital growth while having due regard to the level of investment risk as well as the social and environmental investment criteria.
 The Fund's registered office location is Grevenmacher in the Grand Duchy of Luxembourg.